 Questions should be directed to Dr. Sam Fagaly at 581-6628.

 All string, woodwind, brass, and percussion MUSIC MAJORS must audition for participation in the orchestra and bands.
 Non-music majors are also welcomed to audition for Wind Symphony and Eastern Symphony Orchestra.
 Auditions begin on Monday, August 20, 2018 and conclude on Wednesday evening, August 22.
-Please sign-up for a 10-minute audition time slot on the bulletin board outside of Room 1550 in the Doudna Fine Arts Center RM 2425.
+Please sign up for a 10-minute audition time slot on the bulletin board outside of Room 1550 in the Doudna Fine Arts Center.
 Be sure to sign up for the time blocked out for your instrument only!
-All auditions will be heard by Dr. Neal and the appropriate applied studio teacher.
+All auditions will be heard by Dr. Neal, Prof. Commanday, and the appropriate applied studio teacher.

 Students auditioning should prepare:

 Fall 2018 Welcome Letter for Eastern Symphony Orchestra (Coming Soon!)